 Toolkit for AI-Augmented Bio Research

-A research team adopting AI in the life sciences in 2026 faces too many tools and too little time to validate them.
-The first-month decision is not which model is “best” in the abstract; it is which small set of tools matches a real workload, runs in the team’s environment, fits available skills, and produces reproducible results.
-The chapter provides the selection framework, the current named tools organised by function, and a 90-day plan for adopting them without turning tool evaluation into the project.
+A research team adopting AI in the life sciences faces a changing tool landscape and limited validation capacity.
+The first decision is not which model is “best” in the abstract; it is which small set of tools matches a real workload, runs in the team’s environment, fits available skills, and produces reproducible results.
+The chapter provides a selection framework, named examples organised by function, and an illustrative staged adoption plan.

 Use this chapter to: